spacemeshos/testnet-guide/wallet_mode.md

 ## Wallet-only App Mode Setup

-Follow these steps to setup your wallet without running a full p2p Spacemesh node:
+Follow these steps to setup your wallet without running a full p2p Spacemesh node and without mining:

 1. [Install the Spacemesh App](guide/install.md) on your computer and run it